zBritva/PowerBI-visuals-docs/Readme.md

 ## Reporting Issues

-If you have any issues with Power BI custom visuals or the command line tools please let us know.
-First, search the issues page to see if your issue has already been reported.
-If it already exists please contribute your experience to the comments otherwise create a new issue.
+If you have any issues with Power BI custom visuals or the command line tools, please let us know.
+First, search the Power BI Developer Forums page to see if your issue has already been reported.
+If it already exists, please contribute your experience to the comments.
+Otherwise, create a new issue.
 Be sure to be as detailed as possible about exactly what you were doing when the issue occured and how we can reproduce it.

+* [PowerBI Developer Forum](https://community.powerbi.com/t5/Developer/bd-p/Developer) - Custom visual creation, API usage, real-time dashboards, integrating with Power BI, content packs.
+Basically, everything about extending Power BI.
 * [PowerBI-visuals-tools issue page](https://github.com/Microsoft/PowerBI-visuals-tools/issues) - Issues related to the CLI tools specifically
 * [PowerBI-visuals issue page](https://github.com/Microsoft/PowerBI-visuals/issues) - Any other issues related to Power BI visuals